nickedchen/Keyword-Replacement-Algorithm/README.md

 ## Datasets

-The algorithm was tested against with the reviews dataset provided by the course instructor Dr. Fard and Acronyms dataset provided by [Kaggle](https://www.kaggle.com/datasets/gowrishankarp/chat-slang-abbreviations-acronyms).
+The algorithm was tested against with the reviews dataset provided by the course instructor Dr. Fard and acronyms dataset provided by [Kaggle](https://www.kaggle.com/datasets/gowrishankarp/chat-slang-abbreviations-acronyms).

 ## Implementation

-The first implementation, milestone 3, was created using brute force method with two for loops.
+The first implementation, `milestone3.py`, was created using brute force method with two for loops.
 The first for loop iterates through each review and splits the review into a list of words.
 The second for loop iterates through each word and converts it to lower case, and then checks to see if it is in the acronyms list.
 If it is, the word gets replaced with the expansion corresponding to the acronym.
 The function finishes by returning the new review list containing the expansions instead of acronyms.

 ``` python